-One option for addressing this very nicely is a filler that can be placed into the tear trough or nasojugal groove using nothing but ice topically applied a few moments prior to injection.
+One option for addressing this very nicely is injecting a dermal filler into the tear trough (nasojugal groove) using nothing but ice topically applied a few moments prior to injection.

-I tend to recommend hyaluronic acid products that are natural for this area.
+I tend to recommend hyaluronic acid dermal fillers that are natural for this area.
 Essentially these are the proteins in the base of the skin that absorb water and help to gently lift the skin and relieve the deep grooves and circles of the lower eyelid.

 Bruising is possible but very unlikely.
 Most patients do well with about 0.2 to 0.3 cc placed into each tear trough.
 Injection to full correction usually takes less than ten minutes.